 however they will not be required

 Courses Hours per week Self-study

 HS: History of Philosophy 2 14 8

 HS: History of Philosophy 2 14 8

 ECTS in total 16

-Form of assessment In every advanced seminar one written term paper (usually 20-25 pages)
+Form of assessment In every advanced ser (usually 20-25 pages) erm paper

-Lecturer/Person in charge Professors and doctor Philosophy al assistants from t he area
+Lecturer/Person in charge Professors and doctor al assistants from t he area

 Philosophy

-1 - 2 semesters

-At least one of the advanced seminars from this

-module will be offered in every semester

-German

-(a few seminars can also be offered in English)
+Philosophy Duration of module 1 - 2 semesters Offering At least one of the advanced seminars from this module will be offered in every semester Language German (a few seminars can also be offered in English) Grade graded Range of application M.Sc.

-graded

-M.Sc.
 MMM, M.A.
 K&W (Philosophy)